Row concave Shape Decorative svg added to bottom

 Harriet Okatch, PhD, MPH

-Harriet Okatch is an Assistant Professor of Public Health at Thomas Jefferson University in Philadelphia.
+Harriet Okatch is an Associate Professor of Public Health at Thomas Jefferson University in Philadelphia.
 Harriet’s research focuses…

 Learn More